Album Review: “The Razor’s Edge” By AC/DC

 By 1990, AC/DC were no longer at their prime.
 They were veteran rockers who released records every couple of years but those were not in the same league as Back in Black, Highway to Hell or Dirty Deeds Done Dirt Cheap.
 Even so, they were far from being creatively spent.
 They were still brimming with energy and ideas.
 Some say their music is formulaic, then again, it obviously still works.

-Their strongest effort in almost a century, The Razor’s Edge has all the elements we love about AC/DC – aggressive, unapologetic, rowdy, and heavy-hitting.
+Their strongest effort in almost a decade, The Razor’s Edge has all the elements we love about AC/DC – aggressive, unapologetic, rowdy, and heavy-hitting.
 It’s not their finest record but it’s still one solid and cohesive album for all that.
 After hiring producer Bruce Fairbairn who worked with Bon Jovi, Aerosmith, and KISS, it was pretty obvious the band was getting desperate to get back in the game.

 Except for Thunderstruck, Are You Ready, Moneytalks, and the title tune, there were some forgettable tracks.
 All things considered, it’s a good comeback.
 The thing about consistency though is that it’s a double-edged sword.
 There’s always the possibility of replicating past success but it can also sound dull and monotonous.
 And that’s the big problem here.